mattiaseyram/personal-site/content/home.md

         date: Fall 2018
         title: Full-Stack Engineering Intern
         subtitle: Vlocity (San Francisco)
+      - body: >-
-      - body: "* Developed and tested a POS application in CloudCraze/Salesforce for a global food and beverage client\r- Designed and developed components, integrated TR ONESOURCE tax and Adyen payment for a luxury apparel client’s Sales Cloud and Service Cloud\r- Assisted in implementing Sales Cloud custom functionality for a leading e-commerce client\r- Provided expertise on data analytics and continuous integration best practices to multiple projects\n* Improved the Furniture Bank’s donation management and analytics processes on a pro-bono project \n"
+          * Developed and tested a POS application in CloudCraze/Salesforce for a global food and beverage client

+          * Designed and developed components, integrated TR ONESOURCE tax and Adyen payment for a luxury apparel client’s Sales Cloud and Service Cloud

+          * Assisted in implementing Sales Cloud custom functionality for a leading e-commerce client

+          * Provided expertise on data analytics and continuous integration best practices to multiple projects

+          * Improved the Furniture Bank’s donation management and analytics processes on a pro-bono project
         date: Winter 2018
         title: Salesforce Development Intern
         subtitle: Slalom Consulting (Toronto)